-Brad Pitt opens up about his family being 'ripped' apart
+Brad Pitt opens up about his family being 'ripped apart'

 "I just refuse," he said.
 "And fortunately my partner in this agrees.
 It's just very, very jarring for the kids, to suddenly have their family ripped apart."

-The superstar couple shocked fans in September 2016 when Jolie filed for divorce from Pitt after two years of marriage and more than ten years as a couple.
+The stars shocked fans in September 2016 when Jolie filed for divorce from Pitt after two years of marriage and more than ten years as a couple.

 There was much speculation as to what was going to happen to their kids: 15-year-old Maddox, 13-year-old Pax, 12-year-old Zahara, 10-year-old Shiloh and 8-year-old twins Vivienne and Knox.